haymanmk/PDFTableExtraction/README.md

 -----

-Because tabula-py is written in Java language, a Java SDK is required with version 8 or newer.
+Because tabula-py is written in Java language, a Java SDK is required with version 8 or later.
 The Java SDK can be download at [Java 8](https://www.java.com/zh-TW/download/).

 ## Install tabula-py